When growing plants hydroponically, creating a solution with the best hydroponic nutrients is a must.

 Iron (Fe) is an ingredient that doesn’t need to be added in large amounts.
 A little goes a long way with this nutrient.

-Without iron, though, plants won’t have the color they normally do.
+With an iron deficiency, plants won’t have the color they normally do.
 It is also used in the creation of chlorophyll, like sulfur.

 On top of that, iron is also involved in several of the enzyme functions.
 If iron is not present, many plant functions won’t happen.